Turning Struggles Into Stories

 Why Struggle-Based Stories Actually Work

-Because they reduce distance.
+They work because they reduce distance.

 Struggle-based stories do the opposite.